 Surla Falls Monsoon Day Trip from Panaji or Belgaum

-A seasonal waterfall fed by the monsoon in the upper reaches of western ghats in Belgaum, the waterfalls is a must visit for nature lovers.
+A seasonal waterfall fed by the monsoon in the upper reaches of western ghats in Belgaum, the waterfalls are a must-visit for nature lovers.
 During the monsoon, while the waterfall is in its full glory, one can view the waterfall from a distance at Surla village.
 It is a comfortable drive up to the viewpoint.
-Except the unpredictable frequent showers lashing the hilltop panoramic viewpoint, it is safe, no need to trek, no risk associated with monsoons.
+Except for the unpredictable frequent showers lashing the hilltop panoramic viewpoint, it is safe, no need to trek, no risk associated with monsoons.
 At worst one may get drenched in seconds.
-Carry a raincoat or jacket to protect yourself and electronic gadgets from rainwater.
+Carry a raincoat or jacket to protect yourself and your electronic gadgets from rainwater.

 Post monsoon one can trek to the top and to the bottom of the waterfalls.

 Dudhsagar is the best waterfalls in Goa.
 Read & watch a video in my post on Dudhsagar Falls – A trip to the most beautiful waterfall in India.
 I have also visited the Arvalem Falls read & watch a video here A Walk of Discovery at Arvalem, North Goa, and the Kuskem Waterfalls read more here Kuskem Waterfalls – Secret Monsoon wonders of Goa.